aaryaamoharir/OS_Project3/devlog.md

 reading the information into the test files that I created but it seems like something is off.
 I'm not entirely sure so I'll come back to that towards the end just to ensure that I have enough time to work on the rest of the project.

+Now I'll work on the load functinality.
+Honestly it should be pretty simple -> just extract information from the csv, make sure that the key and value pairs are non-negative, and load all of those key/value pairs by using the insert command that we've already created.

+## **05-11-2025 6:17PM Session**
+Finished the load method I think.
+I'm not sure if when it loads, it needs to load it into a seperate index file but from the instructions it would make more sense to just store all of them in one.
+Additionally, I realized that I'm not storing any in memory right now so after I've worked on most of the commands I'll implement a mechanism that stores 3 things in cache and checks the cache first before extracting from the file directory